amplication/docs/docs/how-to/amplication-ai-examples.md

 **Question**
 ```
 In the Checkout module, I need to define the data structure for the information required when a user initiates a payment.
-Could you help me c reate a DTO that includes the payment amount, the currecny, and the selected payment method?
+Could you help me create a DTO that includes the payment amount, the currecny, and the selected payment method?
 ```

 ![Create New Amplication DTOs](./assets/amplication-ai/create-new-dto.png)